-- To purchase additional cable sets, contact your dealer. - Cat 5e/6 or higher Ethernet cable(s) (not provided with this package), should be used to connect the CN9000/CN9600/CN9950 to the LAN, WAN, or Internet.
+To purchase additional cable sets, contact your dealer.

+- One custom Console cable set to link the CN9600 to a local console is provided with this package. - Cat 5e/6 or higher Ethernet cable (not provided with this package), should be used to connect the CN9600 to the LAN, WAN, or Internet.

-Supported Video Resolutions
+Video